 I grew up in Dublin, Ireland, where I still live today.
 After living in London, Bahrain, and Thailand, and studying music at Ballyfermot College, I produced electronic dance music for several years under the name Demon Groove.
 My music has been played in clubs all over the world.

 In September 2011, I signed my first EP to Frederik Olufsen’s (of the Bang and Olufsen family) label, Royal Fetish Recordings.
-Between 2011 and 2015, I released eleven EDM songs through some cool indie labels—including Tasty Records and Adapted Records.
+Between 2011 and 2014, I released eleven EDM songs through indie labels—including Tasty Records and Adapted Records.
 When the EDM scene lost its way and the music devolved into fan-service for teenage boys playing video games, I went travelling for 6 months.
-During this time I wrote several stories and the beginnings of a book which is now a completed novel called ‘The Truthers’.
+During this time I wrote several stories and the beginnings of a book which is now a novel called ‘The Truthers’.

 MY WRITING JOURNEY

-I’ve always wanted to write a book.
-I pencilled in that ambition for when I retired.
-But in 2015, during a summer biking from Dublin to Milan and living on the Thai island of Koh Chang, I wrote a blog that I turned into a travel memoire called in Fields of Nettles).
+2015, during a summer biking from Dublin to Milan and living on the Thai island of Koh Chang, I wrote a blog that I turned into a travel memoire called in Fields of Nettles).
 While on Koh Chang, I began writing a story about a band travelling on a small aircraft that crashes and the fallout after the singer dies.
 I had no idea how to structure sentences properly, I vegeuly understood what an independent clause was, and my spelling was horrendous—I still struggle with whether it’s an ‘e’ or an ‘a’.
 However, I am becoming a bit of a grammar-Nazi and a logophile.
 During my three months on the island, I began scribbling a first draft of The Truthers (called then, The Governor’s Daughter).
 It’s the story of an Irishman returning to America to help his son prove himself to a group of militant patriots who have found the runaway daughter of a corrupt governor.

 When I returned to Dublin at the start of 2016, I began editing The Governor’s Daughter.
 This is when my obsession with the craft of writing grew.
 I taught myself the intimacies of voice and what it means to be a proper writer; by reading and experimenting with style, voice and POV—you might be able to see that in my early short-stories.